 Blur the Reflection

 You now have a professional product photograph in Photoshop.
-The next step is to add the final touches and export your image.
+The next step is to add final touches and export your image.

 Adjust Sharpness

 The final adjustment to and edit in Photoshop should be to add a touch of sharpness.
-With the main product layer selected, follow these steps.

-- Go to Filter > Sharpen > Unsharp Mask.
+- With the main product layer selected, go to Filter > Sharpen > Unsharp Mask.

-You can adjust this to your liking, but we suggest a 1px Radius and a 20-30% Amount.
-Ensure you don’t go overboard, as too much sharpness can make the product look worse.
+- You can adjust this to your liking, but we suggest a 1 px Radius and a 20-30% Amount.

 Exporting for Web